 Recommendations

 If the cult status of J.P.
-McGowan's work in Tarzan and the Golden Lion left an impression, the juxtaposition of cult status and narrative makes it a Adventure outlier.
+McGowan's work in Tarzan and the Golden Lion left an impression, the juxtaposition of cult status and narrative makes it a Action outlier.
 Experience the United States influence in these recommendations that echo Tarzan and the Golden Lion.

 Flora Hawks is in love with the overseer of Tarzan's African estate.
 After a search for a legendary city of diamonds, Tarzon races with his pet lion Jad-bal-ja to save Haws from being sacrificed to a lion-god.